R-thinking/Youtube_Clone/README.md

 ## Description

 > It is youtube clone coding for practicing basic html and css.
+Even though almost functions can't be activated, it has quite similar figure to Youtube website.

 <br/>